dereuromark/cakephp-tinyauth/docs/Authorization.md

 ``rolesTable`` configuration option.

->**Note:** make sure to add an "alias" field to your roles table (used as slug identifier in the acl.ini file)
+>**Note:** make sure to add an "alias" field to your roles table (used as slug identifier in the auth_acl.ini file)

 Example of a record from a valid roles table: